luka-loehr/promptly/README.md

 ## Terms of Service and Privacy Notice

-For details on the terms of service and privacy notice applicable to your use of Gemini CLI, see the [Terms of Service and Privacy Notice](./docs/tos-privacy.md).
+For details on the terms of service and privacy notice applicable to your use of Promptly, see the [Terms of Service and Privacy Notice](./docs/tos-privacy.md).

 ## Security Disclosures

 Please see our [security disclosure process](SECURITY.md).
-All [security advisories](https://github.com/google-gemini/gemini-cli/security/advisories) are managed on Github.
+All [security advisories](https://github.com/lukaloehr/promptly/security/advisories) are managed on Github.